Please read this information carefully, as our categories and entry requirements have changed

 Submission Requirements: Submissions should not be changed, except for required content updates, between December 15, 2022, and February 15, 2023.

 Send four (4) copies of your fixed media project to:

-Mailed entries must be postmarked by December 8, 2018, and received by the Faculty IMET Competition Chair by December 15, 2018.
+Mailed entries should be postmarked by December 8, 2022, and must be received by the student IMET Competition Chair by December 15, 2022.
 Entries received by mail will not be returned.